 "The main problem with surgery is the recurrence rate," Dr. Falcone says.
-"Studies have shown that the recurrence rate of pain at seven years may be as high as 50%."
-Furthermore, "the recurrence of pain may not be associated with visualized endometriosis at laparoscopy."
+"Studies have shown that the recurrence rate of pain at 7 years may be as high as 50%."17 Furthermore, "the recurrence of pain may not be associated with visualized endometriosis at laparoscopy."

-"Incomplete removal of lesions may be associated with an increase in pain after surgery," says Dr. Stratton.
-"Incomplete removal of lesions may occur because of varying technical skill or specific lesion characteristics.
+"Incomplete removal of lesions may be associated with an increase in pain after surgery," says Dr. Stratton.18 "Incomplete removal of lesions may occur because of varying technical skill or specific lesion characteristics.
 The lesions may be difficult to remove because of their location.
 Lesions may not be recognized because their appearance can vary from subtle (red or clear or white) to classic (blue-black).
-The depth of the lesion may not be appreciated until surgery is under way, and a surgeon may not be adequately prepared to treat deep lesions when they are identified."
+The depth of the lesion may not be appreciated until surgery is under way and a surgeon may not be adequately prepared to treat deep lesions when they are identified."

-Adenomyosis is another reason pain may persist or recur after surgery.
-"Adenomyosis appears as either diffuse or focal thickening of the junctional zone between the endometrium and myometrium of the uterus on T2-weighted MRI," says Dr. Stratton.
-"After excision of endometriosis, chronic pelvic pain is significantly more likely to persist in women who have a junctional zone thickness of more than 11 mm on MRI."
+Another reason pain may persist or recur after surgery for endometriosis: Adenomyosis.19 "Adenomyosis appears as either diffuse or focal thickening of the junctional zone between the endometrium and myometrium of the uterus on T2 weighted magnetic resonance imaging (MRI)," says Dr. Stratton.
+"After excision of endometriosis, chronic pelvic pain is significantly more likely to persist in women who have a junctional zone thickness of more than 11 mm on MRI," she says.